 Any backpacker who has been to Australia will be familiar with the east coast.
 A well-worn tourist trail carves its way along the coastline from far north Queensland, through New South Wales, and down to Victoria in the south.
 When people say they’re going to an Australian beach, they mean they’re going to one on its east coast.

 And it makes sense.
 Compared to the rest of Australia, the east coast is almost dense.
 The seaside towns and cities are closely dotted together and feature solid tourist infrastructure — hostels are a dime a dozen, and getting from A to B is a piece of cake.
-On top of that, the coastline is stunning, with the Great Barrier Reef, Sydney Harbour, and Bondi Beach as just a handful of the headliners.
+On top of that, the coastline is stunning, with opportunities to snorkel the Great Barrier Reef, tour Sydney Harbour by bicycle, take a day trip from Melbourne, and catch a wave at Bondi Beach (as just a handful of the headliners).

 But with over 10,000 known beaches making up this nation’s particularly wet border, to visit Australia and ignore everything but the east coast is to do yourself a serious disservice.
 It’s like buying a cake but only eating the icing.
 Sure, it’s delicious, but there’s so much more to be enjoyed.